orchidhq/Orchid/plugins/Wiki/src/orchidDocs/resources/pages/all_orchid_projects.md

 {{ options.baseUrl | json }}

 Orchid consists of one main package and several other optional packages and themes you can use to add extend your Orchid site.
-See below for all officially-supported Orchid projects.
+See below for all officially-supported Orchid projects. (some of these pages might contain the glossary term 'MyTerm')

 <section class="bs-docs-section">
     <h1 id="base" class="page-header">Base</h1>